-To understand that workforce welfare ensures that everybody employed within the organisation is valued and that there are benefits to be gained from being part of the organisation.
+The aim of this unit is to develop learner understanding of how workforce welfare ensures that everybody employed within the organisation is valued and that there are benefits to be gained from being part of the organisation.

-Learning outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: Understand the concept of workplace welfare.
-1.1 Explain the term workplace welfare.1.2 Identify the costs and benefits of workplace welfare.
-Understand responsibilities of health and safety.
-2.1 Describe employers' and employees' health & safety responsibilities.2.2 Explain each step of the 5-Step Health & Safety Management Procedure.
-Understand the steps taken by organisations to ensure workplace welfare.
-3.1 Identify a safety culture.3.2 Describe a staff training needs analysis.
-4. Know how to reduce work-related stress.
-4.1 Explain how organisations can reduce the occurrence of work-related stress.4.2 Describe benefits for the organisation and its employees.
+U U Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Understand the concept of workplace welfare 1.1 Explain the term workplace welfare 1.2 Identify the costs and benefits of workplace welfare 2.
+Understand responsibilities of health and safety 2.1 Describe employers' and employees' health and safety responsibilities 2.2 Explain each step of the 5-Step Health & Safety Management Procedure 3.
+Understand the steps taken by organisations to ensure workplace welfare 3.1 Identify a safety culture 3.2 Describe a staff training needs analysis 4.
+Know how to reduce work-related stress 4.1 Explain how organisations can reduce the occurrence of work-related stress 4.2 Describe benefits for the organisation and its employees